Glenvale Transport: Glenvale's expansion

-The acquisition of CMT Buses enabled GTL to become Merseyside's second largest bus operator.
+The acquisition of CMT Buses enabled GTL to become Merseyside's second largest bus operator, giving it around 25% share of the Liverpool bus operating market.
 Initially GTL kept CMT Buses as a separate entity, maintaining their all over bright red livery and yellow CMT Buses/liver bird logos along with CMT's route network, some of which duplicated those of GTL.

 In October 2003, however, management of the Aintree depot was transferred over to GTL's management team and service network rationalised to co-ordinate with those of GTL.
 New blue 'GTL' logos were applied to the CMT vehicles and GTL adopted a darker all-red livery to replace the ex-MTL cream/crimson livery.
-There was again talk of investment in new vehicles along with possible expansion on Merseyside (opening a depot in the Speke area to compete directly with Arriva's South Liverpool services) and beyond.
+Around this time, GTL had been warned by Traffic Commissioner for North West England Beverley Bell for late running, with Bell claiming that up to 50% of GTL's bus services were running unacceptably later than timetabled.